-Hospice care is designed for people who are nearing the end of life.
-Unlike other medical care, the focus of hospice isn’t to cure patients, but instead to control their pain, make them comfortable and ensure the highest quality of life for whatever time remains.
-Hospice care can be provided in homes, hospitals, nursing homes or assisted living facilities.
-In most cases, physicians refer patients to hospice, however a physician referral is not necessary.
+Hospice Care, also known as Comfort Care, is designed for people who are nearing the end of life.
+Unlike other medical care, the focus of hospice isn't to cure patients, but instead to control their pain make them comfortable and ensure the highest quality of life for whatever time remains.
+Hospice care can be provided in homes, hospitals, long-term care facilities or assisted living centers.

 Those who are eligible include anyone with a disease that cannot be cured and whose life expectancy can be expressed in months, weeks or days.
 We have expertise in caring for individuals with cancer, lung disease, heart disease, liver problems, AIDS, neurological disorders, kidney issues, diabetes, stroke and Alzheimer's.

 When is The Right Time?

 If you've contemplated this question, you or your loved one may be eligible to receive this added layer of uniquely specialized care and support.
 Hospice Care improves quality of life by managing pain and other symptoms and improves the family/caregiver's lives by having a team of experts they can depend on, seek advice and guidance from, and receive teaching and support during this difficult time.
 It may be time to talk about Hospice if any of the following apply:

 - Frequent/reoccurring infections, increase in falls and/or skin tears

 - Frequent trips to the doctor, emergency room and/or hospitalizations